-Generally speaking, the higher the price, the more customization options and espresso drink varieties you’ll have to choose from.
+Generally speaking, the higher the price, the more customization options and espresso drink recipes you’ll get from the machine.

-Your local barista may make it look easy to put together your espresso lungo, but dealing with manual or semi-automatic espresso machines is a skill that takes time.
-Luckily, a good-quality automatic espresso machine takes the guesswork out of the equation so that you receive cup after cup of high-quality coffee.
+Your local barista may make it look easy to put together your espresso shot, but dealing with manual or semi-automatic espresso machines is a skill that takes time.
+Luckily, a good-quality automatic espresso machine takes the guesswork out of the equation and takes care of the whole brewing process so that you receive cup after cup of high-quality coffee.

 That said, every espresso machine varies in what it offers.
 For example, the most sophisticated machines allow you to alter the settings right down to the pressure and brew temperature.
 If you don’t want to get that involved with your espresso maker, you can choose one that lets you adjust basic items like cup size and coffee style.

 If multiple people will use your espresso machine or if you like changing up your coffee beverages, you’ll want to choose an espresso maker that offers different espresso drink styles.
 In fact, some espresso machines offer a double-digit number of options!

 There are espresso machines that brew up more basic beverages like espresso and Americano.